ST. PETER’S NS CODE OF BEHAVIOUR

 Distinctions will be made between minor and serious misbehaviour.
 It is important that children know in advance what the sanctions are and that it is behaviour (actions), not children, that are criticised.
 As far as possible, sanctions will be related to the misbehaviour and they will be swift and reasonable.
 Where disciplinary problems arise, parents will be involved at an early stage rather than a last resort.

 The following sanctions may be used:

-- The pupil is made aware that his or her behaviour is unacceptable and advised how to improve.
+- The pupil is made aware that his or her behaviour is unacceptable and advised on how to improve.

 - Children may receive a verbal warning from the teacher.

-- Incomplete work may have to be completed.
+- Work may have to be completed.

 - A pupil may be referred to the Principal.

 - Communication may be made with a parent/guardian (e.g. phonecall home).

 - If a pupil’s behaviour is a source of danger /disruption to himself/herself or others, he /she may be removed from activities e.g. P.E.

 - Recompense may be sought from parents / guardians for damage, loss or theft of property.